Let's Talk About Sex: Emergency Contraception (EC) Edition

 Of course, our ultimate goal should be to have more comprehensive sex education in our schools, and even further to be a society that isn't ashamed of talking openly about sex and makes information about it widely available so that we can all make the best choices for us.
 But until then, I guess it's up to us.

-More articles in WMC FBomb by Category: Education, Feminism, Girls, Health, Politics
+More articles by Category: Education, Feminism, Girls, Health, Politics

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexuality, Reproductive rights, Sex education, High school, Women's history
+More articles by Tag: Activism and advocacy, Sexuality, Reproductive rights, Sex education, High school, Women's history